0x-Apollyon/RSA-Backdoor/README.md

 # RSA Cryptotrojan

 #### Disclaimer
 ###### This project is for educational purposes only.
 I have used a ~40 bit rsa encryption schema to demonstrate how a kleptographic backdoor can be put in RSA.
 It is not suitable for any practical applications in its current form.
 Also it somehow fails to obtain the private key back about ~20% of the times and I dont know why.
-If you do figure it out let me know.
-I AM NOT RESPONSIBLE FOR HOW YOU USE THIS PIECE OF SOFTWARE.
+If you do figure it out let me know. <br> I AM NOT RESPONSIBLE FOR HOW YOU USE THIS PIECE OF SOFTWARE.

 ## Installation
 - git clone https://github.com/0x-Apollyon/RSA-Backdoor.git